corvusdeinanis/cuddlyspaceship/content/Theories of Aging.md

 "*our longevity is primarily determined at the moment of conception and is largely reliant on our parents and their genes*"

-## Wear and tear theory of aging / Deterioration Theory / Fundamental Limitation Theory
+## Wear and Tear Theory of Aging / Deterioration Theory / Fundamental Limitation Theory
 aging is caused by **progressive damage** to cells and body systems with time and use, mechanical functions decline

 ## Disengagement Theory of Aging

 ## Activity Theory of Aging